seung-lab/kimimaro/README.md

 <p style="font-style: italics;" align="center">
 <img height=512 src="https://raw.githubusercontent.com/seung-lab/kimimaro/master/kimimaro_512x512x512_benchmark.png" alt="A Densely Labeled Volume Skeletonized with Kimimaro" /><br>
-Fig. 2: Memory Usage on a 512x512x512 Densely Labeled Volume
+Fig. 2: Memory Usage on a 512x512x512 Densely Labeled Volume (`connectomics.npy`)
 </p>

-Figure 2 shows the memory usage and processessing time (~390 seconds, about 6.5 minutes) required when Kimimaro 1.4.0 was applied to a 512x512x512 cutout, *labels*, from a connectomics dataset containing 2124 connected components.
+Figure 2 shows the memory usage and processessing time (~390 seconds, about 6.5 minutes) required when Kimimaro 1.4.0 was applied to a 512x512x512 cutout, *labels*, from a connectomics dataset, `connectomics.npy` containing 2124 connected components.
 The different sections of the algorithm are depicted.
 Grossly, the preamble runs for about half a minute, skeletonization for about six minutes, and finalization within seconds.
 The peak memory usage was about 4.5 GB.
 The code below was used to process *labels*.
 The processing of the glia was truncated in due to a combination of *fix_borders* and max_paths.

 Kimimaro has come a long way.
 Version 0.2.1 took over 15 minutes and had a Preamble run time twice as long on the same dataset.